-With all of these benefits, banks would be able to forge closer ties with their largest clients.
+With all of these benefits, banks would be able to develop stronger relationships with their largest clients.
 As operational efficiencies improve, the business relationship becomes more “sticky” and the cost to switch to another service provider becomes higher.
-The client would have less of an incentive to move away from a perfectly fine-tuned existing relationship and would assign a higher value perception to the existing relationship.
+The client would have less incentive to move away from a perfectly fine-tuned existing relationship and assign a higher value perception to the existing relationship.

-We continue this discussion in Part 2 of our series.
+We continue this discussion in Part 2 of this series.

 References and Further Reading

 - Selected articles on eIDAS (2014-today), by Gaurav Sharma, Guillaume Forget, Jan Kjaersgaard, Dawn M. Turner, and more

 - Benefits of the eIDAS Toolbox – Case Studies from Various Industries (Part 1) (2018), by Gaurav Sharma

 - Benefits of the eIDAS Toolbox – Case Studies from Various Industries (Part 2) (2018), by Gaurav Sharma